Damedol and the Only Fan in the World: Characters

-An underground idol who goes by the name Urumin (うるみん).
-She is not good at singing or dancing, leading to her having no fans other than Kimiya.
-She is clumsy, leading to her often making mistakes during performances.
-She goes to the same university as Kimiya, although they do not meet each other outside of idol activities.
-She is dense about Kimiya's feelings for her, although she is happy to see that he is her fan.
+An underground idol in the group Merry☆Universe who goes by the name Urumin (うるみん).
+She is clumsy and not good at singing or dancing so she often makes mistakes during performances, leading to her having no fans other than Kimiya.
+She goes to the same university as Kimiya, although they have not met each other outside of idol activities.
+She is happy to have Kimiya as her fan.